-What’s inside: A delicious smelling edible silly putty recipe that only requires 3 simple ingredients!
+What’s inside: A colorful, taste-safe edible silly putty recipe that only requires 3 simple ingredients!

 Seeing all the photos of fluffy, squishy slime on my social media, I’ve been itching to give it a try.
-I loved playing with Gak, silly putty, and Flubber as a kid, and I know my girls will love it too!
+I loved playing with Gak, oobleck, silly putty, and Fluber as a kid, and I know my girls will love it too!

 Everyone is crazy over slime and silly putty right now!
 In fact, many stores are actually running out of glue (a common slime ingredient).
 If you can’t find glue, or prefer to use safer ingredients (in case you have a little one that likes to put stuff in their mouth), then this is the recipe for you!